 Sound: HARADA Shinobu, HAYASHI Tetsuya

-Lighting operation: KOBAYAKAWA Hiroya
+Lighting: KOBAYAKAWA Hiroya

 Assistant Set designer: TAKECHI Kanako